 If you are an organisation that wants to know how to commission a place, please email: firstname.lastname@example.org

 Number of Places

-There are four part time intervention places and are brokered between the mainstream school and Three Towers directly.
+There are four part-time intervention places which are brokered directly between the mainstream school and Three Towers.
 The top up funding for a place is paid by the school to Three Towers.